 If you're replacing appliances merely to increase the resale potential, keep in mind that appliance features are just as important as good looks.

 If a customized, hidden-appliance look is what you're after, some cabinet manufacturers offer custom-sized finished cabinet panels that virtually hide refrigerators within the cabinetry.
 These are generally more expensive but are a great enhancement and selling feature.
 You'll need to check with your cabinet manufacturer for availability and installation requirements.

 When Not to Buy Colored Appliances

-I would not consider colored appliances for rental units since the color may not blend well with a renters accessories, and replacing the other appliance later to match, may be too difficult.
+We would not consider colored appliances for rental units since the color may not blend well with a renters accessories, and replacing the other appliance later to match may be too difficult.
 White would be more practical in this case.